 Concerts and sports rather not online

-At the other end of the scale are concerts, the digital version of which is only worth 37.7 percent of the live price to the respondents on average.
-Online sporting events are likely to cost just more, namely 37.9 percent of the normal ticket price.
+At the other end of the scale are concerts, the digital version of which is worth only 37.7 percent of the live price to respondents on average.
+Online sporting events are likely to cost just over 37.9 percent of the normal ticket price.
 A reduction to 38.8 percent would be appropriate for musicals.

 Clear age preference only for opera

 In terms of the affinity of the different age groups for certain types of events, the survey showed a surprising balance.
-A clear swing only presented itself in the category of opera: on a scale of 1 (weak affinity) to 5 (strong affinity), the over-60s gave opera an average of 4.33, with an overall average of 3.53.
-The 30-44 year olds enjoy opera the least, with an affinity of 3.42.
+A clear swing presented itself only in the category of opera: on a scale of 1 (weak affinity) to 5 (strong affinity), the over-60s gave opera an average of 4.33, with an overall average of 3.53.
+Those aged 30 to 44 enjoyed opera least, with an affinity of 3.42.